 Figure 1.49: Ordinal features may or may not work well in a linear model

 We can see that if an algorithm assumes a linear (straight-line) relationship between features and response, this may or may not work well depending on the actual relationship between this feature and the response variable.
-Notice that in the preceding example, we are modeling a regression problem: the response variable takes on a continuous range of numbers.
-However, some classification algorithms such as logistic regression also assume a linear effect of the features.
+Notice that in this synthetic example, we are modeling a regression problem: the response variable takes on a continuous range of numbers.
+While our case study involves a classification problem, some classification algorithms such as logistic regression also assume a linear effect of the features.
 We will discuss this in greater detail later when we get into modeling the data for our case study.

-Roughly speaking, for a binary classification model, you can look at the different levels of a categorical feature in terms of the average values of the response variable, which represent the "rates" of the positive class (i.e., the samples where the response variable = 1) for each level.
+Roughly speaking, for a binary classification problem, meaning the response variable only has two outcomes which we’ll assume are coded as 0 and 1, you can look at the different levels of a categorical feature in terms of the average values of the response variable within each level.
+These average values represent the "rates" of the positive class (i.e., the samples where the response variable = 1) for each level.
 This can give you an idea of whether an ordinal encoding will work well with a linear model.
-Assuming you've imported the same packages in your Jupyter notebook as in the previous sections, you can quickly look at this using a groupby/agg and bar plot in pandas:
+Assuming you've imported the same packages in your Jupyter notebook as in the previous sections, you can quickly look at this using a groupby/aggregate procedure and a bar plot in pandas.
+This will group the data by the values in the EDUCATION feature and then within each group aggregate the data together using the average of the response variable default payment next month.

-f_clean_2.groupby('EDUCATION').agg({'default payment next month':'mean'}).plot.bar(legend=False)
+df_clean_2.groupby('EDUCATION').agg({'default payment next month':'mean'}).plot.bar(legend=False)